ApolloAuto/apollo/docs/howto/how_to_build_and_debug_apollo_in_vscode_cn.md

         "name": "C++ Launch",
         "type": "cppdbg",
         "request": "launch",
-        // You can change the "planning" to your module name, but it should be
-        // same as in gdbserver of the docker container.
-        "program": "${workspaceRoot}/bazel-bin/modules/planning/planning",
+        "program": "${workspaceRoot}/bazel-bin/cyber/mainboard",
         // You can change "localhost:1111" to another "IP:port" name, but it
-        // should be same as in gdbserver of the docker container.
+        // should be same as those in gdbserver of the docker container.
         "miDebuggerServerAddress": "localhost:1111",
-        // You can change the task to meet your demands in the
+        // You can set the name of the module to be debugged in the
-        // ".vscode/tasks.json" file (search the label:
+        // ".vscode/tasks.json" file, for example "planning".
-        // "start gdbserver", but the module name and the port
+        // Tips: search the label "start gdbserver" in ".vscode/tasks.json".
-        // number should be consistent with this file.
+        // The port number should be consistent with this file.
         "preLaunchTask": "start gdbserver",
         "args": [],
         "stopAtEntry": false,